-Normally, at this season of year we’d write about the new-release of a default theme – and we’d torture test it for speed.
+Normally, about this time, we’d write about the new-release of a default theme – and we’d torture test it for speed.
 Not so this year.
 Why?
 Gutenberg has delayed Twenty-eighteen theme completion schedule.
 The powers that be say, “Spring 2018” for introduction.

 Seriously!
 We doubt it.
 There is so much controversy over the Gutenberg editor addition.
 Already plugins are announced to remove it.